elliotcondon/acf-wordpress-wysiwyg-field/readme.txt

 This add-on can be treated as both a WP plugin and a theme include.

 = Plugin =

+1. Download .zip
+2. Extract .zip and rename folder to 'acf-wp-wysiwyg'
-1. Copy the 'acf-wp_wysiwyg' folder into your plugins folder
+3. Copy the 'acf-wp-wysiwyg' folder into your plugins folder
-2. Activate the plugin via the Plugins admin page
+4. Activate the plugin via the Plugins admin page

 = Include =

+1. Download .zip
+2. Extract .zip and rename folder to 'acf-wp-wysiwyg'
-1. Copy the 'acf-wp_wysiwyg' folder into your theme folder (can use sub folders).
+3. Copy the 'acf-wp-wysiwyg' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-wp_wysiwyg.php file)
+4. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-wp-wysiwyg.php file)

 `
 include_once('acf-wp_wysiwyg/acf-wp_wysiwyg.php');